Where You Cannot Carry in New York: Prohibited Places | CCW Hub

 Persons employed in the revenue control and security departments of the MTA, the New York City Transit Authority, or an affiliate or subsidiary, authorized to carry as part of their employment, while acting within the scope of their duties.

 Note that ordinary licensed carriers, including holders of a Penal Law 400.00 carry license, are not on either exemption list.
-A license to carry does not override the sensitive-location or restricted-location prohibitions.
+A license to carry does not override the sensitive-location prohibitions.
+The restricted-location default itself, however, has been struck down as applied to private property open to the public, so a licensee there does not need an exemption.
+See the litigation section.

 Federal Prohibited Places